44 new COVID cases, 2 deaths, 16.5% positivity rate recorded Loop Jamaica

 The case count was made up of St James (17), Kingston and St Andrew (14), Westmoreland (four), Trelawny (four), Clarendon (two), St Catherine (two), and Manchester (one).

-There are 21 moderately ill patients, six severely ill patients and a critically ill patient among 1,364 active cases now under observation in Jamaica.
+There are 21 moderately ill patients, six severely ill patients and one critically ill patient among 1,364 active cases now under observation in Jamaica.

 A total of 118 COVID-19 patients are now hospitalised locally.